adaptive-architecture/common-utilities/docfx/docs/asp-dotnet-response-rewrite.md

 ```

-### Register the dependencies with the application
+### Register Dependencies

-In you application configuration register the necessary dependencies.
+Configure the application to use response rewriting:

 ``` csharp